Police: Inside the agency

 Learn about filing a complaint

 Office of Public Affairs: The role of the Office of Public Affairs is to communicate effectively with the public and the media.
 The team is responsible for keeping the public and news media informed about significant police-related events.
 Each day, the office provides the media and the public with news releases, incident briefings, crime reports and other information.
-The office handles all marketing and public relations for the department, including the monthly departmental newsletter, the department’s Annual Report and web site.
+The office handles all marketing and public relations for the department, the department’s Annual Report and website.
 The office can be reached at 410-313-2236.

 Research and Planning Section: The Research and Planning Section is primarily responsible for coordinating policy development, grant administration and national accreditation compliance.
 The section also conducts all requested research and contributes to the development of new programs and initiatives.
 The section manages the detailed development of all written directives and ensures that all policies are consistent with applicable laws, departmental goals, accreditation standards and the latest in law enforcement practices.

 Quality Assurance Unit: The Quality Assurance Unit is responsible for providing a staff inspection function for the police department.
 Through regular audits, the inspections ensure adherence to departmental policies.

 Liquor Inspector Unit:The Liquor Inspector Unit investigates alleged violations of liquor licensing laws, completes ongoing compliance checks and engages in a variety of underage enforcement activities for alcohol violations.

 Honor Guard: The Honor Guard presents the colors at all departmental graduations and formal ceremonies and represents the department at police funerals and special events.